The bohmion method in nonadiabatic quantum hydrodynamics: Abstract

 \section{Abstract}

-Starting with the exact factorization of the molecular wavefunction, this paper presents the results from the numerical implementation in \emph{ab-initio} nonadiabatic dynamics of the recently proposed bohmion method.
-Within the context of quantum hydrodynamics, the regularized nuclear Bohm potential in the bohmion method admits solutions comprising a train of $\delta-$functions which serve as a finite-dimensional sampling of the hydrodynamic flow paths.
-In addition, the nonlocal structure of the regularized Bohm potential admits nuclear quantum tunneling events.
-After reviewing the general theory, the bohmion method is applied to the well-known Tully models, which are used here as benchmark problems for the comparison of the new bohmion method with previous mixed quantum-classical methods.
+Starting with the exact factorization of the molecular wavefunction, this paper presents the results from the numerical implementation in nonadiabatic molecular dynamics of the recently proposed bohmion method. {Within the context of quantum hydrodynamics,} we introduce a regularized nuclear Bohm potential admitting solutions comprising a train of $\delta-$functions which provide a finite-dimensional sampling of the hydrodynamic flow paths.
+The bohmion method inherits all the basic conservation laws from its underlying variational structure and captures electronic decoherence.
+After reviewing the general theory, the method is applied to the well-known Tully models, {which are used here as benchmark problems.
+In the present case of study, we show that the new method accurately reproduces both electronic decoherence and nuclear population dynamics}.

 {

 }